PHOTOX/promdens/README.md

 The minimum supported Python version is 3.7.
 The code depends on `numpy` and `matplotlib` libraries that are automatically installed by pip.
-However, since pip by default installs packages into a global Python environment, it can break previously installed packages e.g. by installing an incompatible version of numpy.
+However, since pip by default installs packages into a global Python environment, it can break previously installed packages, e.g., by installing an incompatible version of numpy.

 Therefore, we recommend using tools like [pipx](https://pipx.pypa.io/stable/) or [uv](https://docs.astral.sh/uv) which install the dependencies into an isolated Python environment but still make the `promdens` command globally available.
 See the example for pipx